base-link/base/hint.md

-# BaseNote Basic Guide
+# Star Basic Guide

-Here is a brief, partial guide for BaseNote.
+Here is a brief, partial guide for Star.

 1. First we show the _idioms_ (i.e. the how-to guide).
 2. Then we show the _keywords_ (i.e. the standard reference).